KevinMarquette/kevinmarquette.github.io/index.md

 {% include recent-posts.md %}

+## PSHonolulu

+[PSHonolulu](https://github.com/KevinMarquette/PSHonolulu) is a PowerShell Module that allows you to launch Honolulu to a specified server with a `Show-Computer $ComputerName` command.

 ## PSGraph

 [PSGraph](/2017-01-30-Powershell-PSGraph//?utm_source=blog&utm_medium=blog&utm_content=projects) is a Powershell Module that allows you to script the generation of graphs using the GraphViz engine.
 It makes it easy to produce data driven visualizations.